hydroper-jet/compiler/todo/verification.md

 ## JetDoc

 * [ ] Invoke `set_jetdoc()` appropriately for the symbol of definitions such as package definitions, variable definitions and virtual properties.*
+  * [ ] Verification delegates JetDoc from getter or setter to the corresponding property.